 Source: www.dailyforex.com

-According to a survey carried out by eToro, younger traders between the ages of 18 and 34 are more active and bullish, mainly due to the fact that they use social media to do their investment research.
-Some 42% of respondents have reported they trade to achieve financial independence.
+According to a survey carried out by eToro, younger traders between the ages of 18 and 34 are more active and bullish, possibly as they are more likely to use social media to do their investment research.
+Some 42% of respondents have reported that they trade to achieve financial independence.
 About 40% of young investors are also more likely to take a more active approach to trading, with 65% of respondents defining themselves as bullish traders.
 Some 34% of survey participants revealed that social media is their main source of investment information.

-When comparing different types of social media outlets, it has been reported that the majority of investors prefer to get their information from financial websites.
-Facebook is the second-most preferred social media outlet that traders use to get updated on the latest Forex trends.
+When comparing different types of social media outlets, the majority of investors prefer to get their information from financial websites.
+Facebook is the second-most preferred social media outlet that traders use to get updated on the latest forex trends.

 Social Media Outlets Forex Traders Resort To